flosskosova/foss4g-2023/content/schedule/Social Events.en.md

 ---
-title: "Social Events - ONLINE"
+title: "Social Events"
-description: "Social events to mingle with other location and geospatial attendees."
+description: "Online social events to mingle with other location and geospatial attendees."
 draft: false
 menu:
   main: